PX4/PX4-user_guide/en/dev_setup/dev_env_mac.md

 They can be removed once it is fixed (along with this note).
 :::

-To install SITL simulation with Gazebo:
+To install SITL simulation with Gazebo Classic:

 ```sh
 brew install --cask temurin